tewarid/tewarid.github.io/_posts/2014/2014-03-28-migrating-to-a-new-version-of-avr-gcc-toolchain.md

 }
 ```

-This is how the interrupt handler is registered.
+This is how the interrupt handler is registered

 ```c
 INTC_register_interrupt( (__int_handler) &pdca_interrupt_handler, AVR32_PDCA_IRQ_1, AVR32_INTC_INT0);